Rash on Baby’s Face – Types, Causes, and Treatment

 Most rashes such as red rash, milk rash, or heat rash on a baby’s face can be taken care of at home by means of simple remedies.
 Try these home remedies if your baby has a rash on his face which is not severe or because of the conditions mentioned above.

-Using breast milk on the affected area can also help treat rashes.
-If your baby has a rash, apply some breast milk on the affected area.
+- Try Breast Milk – Using breast milk on the affected area can also help treat rashes.
+If your baby has a rash, apply some breast milk to the affected area.
 It is loaded with antibodies that will help in treating the rash.
 In addition, there is no risk of your baby developing an allergic reaction to the same.

 As you know prevention is better than cure, so why not nip the problem in the bud before it gets too late.
 Here are some measures you can take to prevent rashes.